Our People

 Family Support Coordinator – Waikato (Part-time)

-I was originally from Waimate, in the South, but have been in living in Te Awamutu with my family for the past 5 years.
-My husband, Barry is from the UK and together we have 3 daughters.
-Our twins, Ella and Abi were born at 29.5 weeks in Osnabruck, Germany in 2004.
-We were living there due to my husband’s military posting.
+Originally from Waimate, Trish has lived in Te Awamutu with her family for the past five years.
+Her husband, Barry, is from the UK, and together they have three daughters.
+Twins Ella and Abi were born at 29.5 weeks in Osnabrück, Germany, in 2004 while Barry was on a military posting.

 Jemma Hartley